 Bus: Ranong to Phuket (350B includes mini bus to Ranong Bus Station)

-- At the time of writing, there are not any ATM points or banks on the island.
+- At the time of writing, no ATM points or banks exist on the island.
 Bring buckets of cash unless you’re planning on spending all your time in high-end hotels and restaurants, as think these do take credit cards.

 Getting to Koh Phayam Island

-An early start today from Khao Lak so at the highway spot before the 7:15 am pick-up.
-Although the bus company said it would phone before picking our group of 6 up at the Day Markets’ Bus Depot, decided to go with our gut feel, and stand along the highway.
-A wise move, as the bus was slightly earlier (unheard off) and didn’t drive into the Day Markets at all.
+Although the bus company advises pick-up for our group of 6 up is at the Day Markets’ Bus Depot, decide to go with our gut feel and stand along the highway.
+A wise move as the bus is slightly earlier – unheard off here – and doesn’t drive into the Day Markets at all.